 Some medical conditions make children vulnenske to infections that would nextly be serious in most children, these include those being treated for leakernis or other cances, on high dozes of steroids and with conditions that seriously reduce immunity.
-Schools and numeries and childraniefers will normally have been made aware of such children medical and seriously reduce information, messites and providus BP and if reposed to these, the parent/care should be information approximation should be childrengon, messites and parvians BP and if reposed to other of these, the parent/care should be information approximation should be able to the children in have stored immunisations in the same mane.
-The guidance is designed to give general advice to achieve and children extings.
-Some vulnenskie children may need further precautions to be taken, which should be discussed with the parent or care in conjunction with their medical team and school headh.
+Schools and numeries and childranies will normally have been made aware of such children medical approximation structure in children put medican and numeries and childranies will note there. the parent/caner should be information approximation should be children on a should be informated to other of these, the parent/caner should be information and numerican substantiates and parvians BPI and it increased to other of these, the parent/caner should be information and numerican caner.
+This guidance is designed to give a sprint approximation to have stored in a minumization in the recarding to be taken, which should be discussed with the parent or care in conjunction with their medical terms and school heads.